asayler/COG/SCRIPT_INTERFACE.md

 zero-value.
 If a script exits with a non-zero value, COG will ignore the grade the script may have output and instead report that an error occurred executing the grading script.
-COG will provide the contents of the scripts `stderr` output to the screen if this occurs to allow scripts to exit with non-zero values and report errors that can then be read by either the student or script creator.
+COG will provide the contents of the script's `stderr` output to the screen if this occurs to allow scripts to exit with non-zero values and report errors that can then be read by either the student or script creator.